dmbarbour/wikilon/docs/AwelonLang.md

 Here the label is encoded as `(RL | RR)* LL`, where `RL` corresponds to constructor `[inL] b [inR] b`.
 The `(RL | RR)*` structure represents a finite `(0 | 1)*` bitfield, within which we might encode texts or numbers.
 The final `LL` terminates the label.
 This encoding has several nice properties.
 It is a simple regular language and a self-synchronizing code.
 Naive construction of the trie supports enumeration of labels and merging.
 The unused `LR` slot can potentially be used in the record as a name shadowing list.

 Ideally, a runtime should accelerate labeled data.
 Deep sums could be represented as compact bit fields, sparse tries as radix trees.
 We could optimize to use more conventional variant and record types under the hood.
-Effective support for labeled data could make Awelon a lot more accessible for a variety of use cases.
+Effective support for labeled data could make Awelon a lot more accessible and extensible for a variety of use cases.

 ## Reactive Process Networks